-Many a fun filled year passed until Sasha started developing a tumor this past spring.
+Many a fun filled year passed until Sasha started developing a tumor the spring of 2016.
 She went to the vet on a couple of different occasions, because we kept trying to see if it could be removed.
 It could be drained, but it rapidly became bigger and bigger.
 Our veterinarians couldn't/wouldn't risk her for surgery, because at her advanced age, her heart was just not healthy enough for it.
 The tumor had wrapped around her spine, and they feared one wrong move would either paralyze her, or that her heart was so bad she wouldn't wake up.
 We waited as long as we could, but the tumor began affecting her balance, causing her to fall and be in pain.
 Because of her health issues, pain medication wasn't an option as it would have caused her kidneys to fail.
 It began to be evident that to keep her here longer was just being selfish on our part.
 I am positive that Sasha bunny hopped all the way across the Rainbow Bridge, where she will watch over Lauren from on high.

 Hells Hollow's Jedda's Southern Song 1/04/2008 - 11/25/2016

 Jedda - oh our sweetest baby.
 We weren't ready to part with our honorary Marine so soon.
 In October, our girl started coughing.
 We thought it was due to the Cohutta Wildfire that kept filling the holler with smoke - all of us were suffering with the incessant smoke.
 When the fire was nearly out, she continued to cough and so we went to the vet.
 It was not due to fire - she was coughing because she had not one, but 5 cancerous tumors filling up her lungs.
 There was nothing anybody could do.
 Our vet recommended immediate euthanasia, but agreed to let us take her home for 48 hours on heavy medication so she could enjoy one last Thanksgiving.
-She received a big plate full of all the stuff we /would normally never allow her have and we packed as much love as we possibly could in what was an incredibly short amount of time.
+She received a big plate full of all the stuff we would normally never allow her have and we packed as much love as we possibly could in what was an incredibly short amount of time.
 Then, as a family, we stood by her side as she received her silver harness.

 Tink's Whiny Gremlin - 11/5/04 - 08/15/15